treolabs/treopim/docs/en/user-guide/brands.md

 ![Brands editing](../../_assets/brands/brands-edit.jpg)

 Here edit the desired fields and click the `Save` button to apply your changes.

+Please, note that the locale fields appear when the ["Multi-Languages" module](https://treopim.com/store/multi-languages) is enabled and configured by the administrator.

 Besides, you can make changes in the brand record via [in-line editing](./views-and-panels.md#in-line-editing) on its detail view page.